lsolesen/optimafootball-com-jekyll/_posts/2019-09-12-optima-football-launches-new-academy.md

 “I’m very pleased welcoming these ambitious young men who will provide further insights and new development to our sustainable model.
 It’s important we keep challenging and developing our concept from a scientific perspective to help football clubs grow strategically into the future.

-Also at a personal level, it’s a privilege to be able to give something back to others by helping them find the right direction career wise and hopefully help them fulfil their potential.
+“Also at a personal level, it’s a privilege to be able to give something back to others by helping them find the right direction career wise and hopefully help them fulfill their potential.

-One of the characteristics of my own motivation-archetype is the satisfaction of helping others succeed which makes it an even bigger pleasure having this new team enriching Optima Football".
+One of the characteristics of my own motivation-archetype is the satisfaction of helping others succeed which makes it an even bigger pleasure having this new team enriching Optima Football.

 The five newcomers at Optima Football are: Simon Jensen, Jacob Svarrer, Adam Føns, Mathias Damgaard and Mickey Ølholm.